stays close to the wire vine host plant

 Habitat

 Open, sunny habitats including coastal dunes, braided riverbeds and garden edges.
-Low-altitude fliers that rarely stray far from their host plant, the Muehlenbeckia (wire vine), flying low to the ground and settling frequently with wings closed.
+Low-altitude fliers that rarely stray far from their host plant, the Muehlenbeckia (wire vine).

 Range